w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## High-Level Comparison

-Both protocols have fundamentally different goals, which can be summarized as:
+Both protocols have fundamentally different goals:

 - Ethereum is a general-purpose blockchain, which coordinates the global coordination of the Ethereum Virtual Machine (EVM).
 Ethereum is not specialized nor optimized for any particular